PierrotMetille/Github_Profile/README.md

 - He do have Github basics
 - He almost have his IT CFC

-  *And for the best coz every one know it*
+  *And for the best coz everyone know it*
 - He's **handsome**